Barmouth railway station: Services

 Trains operate every two hours in each direction, southbound to Machynlleth, Shrewsbury & Birmingham International and northbound to Pwllheli (a limited number also originate or terminate here).
 On Sundays, there is a single service each way all year, with extra trains in the summer.
 All services at Barmouth are provided by Transport for Wales using its Class 158 DMUs.

+2014 storm damage

 From 3 January 2014, train services were suspended due to major infrastructure damage at several locations along the line caused by storm-force winds and the resultant tidal surges.
 Part of the sea wall to the north near Llanaber was swept away, leading to severe damage to the formation which closed the line for 5 months, whilst further south a section of embankment at Tonfannau was washed out.
 Network Rail restored service to Barmouth from the south on 10 February 2014, and the line as far north as Harlech in May the same year.
 The northern end of the route beyond Harlech remained closed until 1 September 2014 due to the reconstruction of the Pont Briwet viaduct.